Medical Health Psychology

 Teaching and learning methods

-The course comprises six lectures, unsupervised group work on specific named topics, and home exam.
+The course comprises six lectures, unsupervised group work on specific named topics, and a home exam.
 Information about group allocation and topics for group work and the home exam will be given at the start of the course.

 Forms of Assessment